 Once they make the personal decision to get better, teens with a drinking problem can receive help from a number of outlets.
 Each case is unique and, depending on the severity of the problem, may require a combination of support services.

-When underage drinking evolves into a serious problem, professional treatment may be the best hope for recovery.
-Residential treatment and rehab facilities offer a safe place to stay as personalized treatment plans are developed and worked through by the well-trained staff.
+When teenage drinking evolves into a serious problem, professional treatment may be the best hope for recovery.
+Residential treatment and rehab facilities, such as Next Generation Village, offer a safe place to stay as personalized treatment plans are developed and worked through by the well-trained staff.
 Many teen-focused treatment centers exist, in additional to the thousands of facilities designed for all ages.

-A typical regimen at rehab involves a period of detox, followed by therapy and counseling proven to mold and improve behaviors related to drinking.
+A typical regimen at alcohol rehab involves a period of detox, followed by therapy and counseling for alcoholism that’s proven to mold and improve behaviors related to drinking.
 Several facilities offer outpatient treatment as well.